mnsvz/mnsvz.github.io/_posts/2016-03-09-swiggy-consumer-app.markdown

 We eliminated this manual effort by implementing 'live tracking' via google maps and surfacing the map screen to the top most level.
 Every time a user had an active order, live tracking became the default screen and was always opened on app launch.

 Along with the tracking, we also had to standardise the communication around logistical milestones for a Swiggy order.
 We found that users felt more in-control of their orders when Swiggy's logistical efforts were communicated to them in real-time and clearly.
-We idenitifed 4 important milestones that corresponded to most common worries a Swiggy user had during an active order.
+We identified 4 important milestones that corresponded to most common worries a Swiggy user had during an active order.

 1. Order confirmed by the restaurant
 2. Delivery person assigned/arrived at the restaurant